 Return to Texas Entomology - Compiled by Mike Quinn

-Paracyrtophyllus robustus (Caudell 1906)
+Paracyrtophyllus robustus Caudell 1906

 Family Tettigoniidae, Subfamily Pseudophyllinae

-Sound - Description - Outbreaks
+Sound - Past Outbreaks

 Central Texas Leaf Katydid - Paracyrtophyllus robustus (Caudell 1906)